The state of K-12 computer science

 Hadi Partovi, Code.org

-For calendar year 2016 our total expenses were approximately* $19.3 million.
-The chart below paints a general picture of how this money was spent.
+For calendar year 2016 our total expenses were $19.3 million.
+The chart below shows how this money was spent, according to audited financials.

 The table below shows the total cost breakdown of our headline achievements since founding.

 |Areas of effort / Achievements in 2013 - 2016||Fully-loaded cost (including admin)|

 |Marketing: Hour of Code campaign, 350M served, reaching 10% of students globally, with events in 196 countries.
 48% female participation||$8 million|

 |Curriculum + Code Studio learning platform: ~300 hours of coursework created, 500,000 teacher accounts.
 16 million student accounts.
 45% female, 48% underrepresented minorities||$14.2 million|

 |Partnership + professional learning: 41 regional partners and 400 facilitators who have prepared 52,000 new CS teachers across grades K-12. ($6.8M spent on grades K-5, $13.2M on grades 6-12)||$20 million|

 |Government affairs: Policies changed in 31 states, $13M in state budgets allocated to CS, 3 Federal bills recognize CS.||$3.3 million|

 |TOTAL SPENT (2013-2016)||$45.5 million|